wordofwarning/wordofwarning.org/current/2014-autumnwinter/actionhero/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 70 minutes with no interval;.
+The performance lasts approximately 70 minutes with no interval.
 Age advisory: suitable for all.

 ####More
 A show that tells a story in order to reflect on what stories are and what they mean to us.